SiddyP/Triangle-Drawer-App/README.md

 # Triangle-Drawer-App
 A simple java exercise that draws a triangle and computes area using Herron's method.
-IB Computer Science.
+IB Computer Science